cosmindev/coa_demo_usecase/Best Practices.md

 * Connections allowed only from the user's CIDR block optional.
 * No HTTP allowed for management consoles, HTTP ports may be open if they redirect to HTTPS.
 * For software that manages the install/config private keys should not be held by OCI.
 They should be generated on the fly and the public key passed via object storage to instances that need it.

+## Inputs/Outputs

+### Inputs
+* For core terraform modules the recomandation will be to expose as many configurations as possible, following a good logical structure and leveraging complex objects to mirror that structure.
+* For solutions build on top of core modules se best jugdment to categorize input parameters inot 2 main categories:
+    * the 1st one that will diferentiate an instance of the solution from the others.
+These parameters will be yhe only ones exposed in *.tfvars
+    * the 2nd one will contain the "default" parameters that, usualy, will have the same values across multiple solution instantiation.
+These values will be harcoded in proxy modules that sit in between solution ```main.tf``` and the core terraform modules.

+The spliting in these 2 different categories is very "subjective" but doing so we will avoid exposing the users of the automation to a large variety/complexity of input parameters and will guide them to the right/monigful configuration options for the respective solution.

+### Ouputs
+* For ouputs we have 2 different recomandations:
+    * for core terraform modules the ouputs should return all the details of the provisioned resources as the aim for the core modules is reusability in any type of solutions.
+    * for solutions uild on top of terraform core modules we should filter and expose exacly the parameters that are of interest for the respectiv provisioned solution.

+The output structure should follow a certain determined logic and should be exposed using terraform complex objects that map that logic.
+The output format that is using complex object can potentialy be easy to consume/parse by external tools like python scripts.